Snake Books

 (Janann V. Jenner)

-Sandeagozu is an animal adventure story from the 80s that switches between several different perspectives, both animal and human.
-The main character of the novel, however, is the big snake we see on the cover: a Burmese python named Sherahi.
+Sandeagozu is an animal adventure story from the 80s that switches between several different perspectives both animal and human.
+The main character of the novel is the big snake we see on the cover: a Burmese python named Sherahi.

-This book was likely an influence on Serpentia, as the snakes in Sandeagozu have the ability to communicate telepathically.
-Some snakes with especially strong powers can even influence the minds of others, and Sherahi uses these powers to help her as she travels alongside her fellow animal rejects, known collectively as "the culls".
+This book was likely an influence on Serpentia and We Can't All Be Rattlesnakes, as the snakes in Sandeagozu can communicate telepathically.
+Some snakes with especially strong powers can even influence the minds of others, and Sherahi uses these powers to help her as she travels alongside a group of fellow animal rejects known as "the culls".
 Their destination is the mythical land of "Sandeagozu" (the San Diego Zoo).

-While Sandeagozu isn’t the most in-depth story in terms of its messaging and characters, this book does have a great sense of adventure to it, and it really makes you root for the animals to escape.
-The book does occasionally touch on deeper subjects, such as Manu's "stars run blind" speech during a later part of the story, but overall the plot is straightforward.
-By the final few chapters, the sense of the journey with Sherahi coming to an end hit me in the gut, and while I wouldn't put this on the same level as Serpentia or KoJ, I did enjoy my time with Sandeagozu.
-I know I’ll be back to read it again someday.
-I'd recommend this one most to fans of similar animal adventure stories such as Watership Down or The Plague Dogs.
+While Sandeagozu isn’t the most in-depth story in terms of messaging and characters, this book does have a great sense of adventure to it, and it really makes you root for the animals to escape.
+The book does occasionally touch on deeper subjects too, such as Manu's "stars run blind" speech during a later part of the story.
+But the overall plot is very straightforward.
+By the final few chapters, the sense of the journey with Sherahi coming to an end hit me like a gut punch, and while I wouldn't put this on the same level as Serpentia or KoJ, I did enjoy my time with Sandeagozu.
+I know I’ll be back to re-read it someday.
+I'd recommend this one most to fans of similar animal adventure stories like Watership Down or The Plague Dogs.

 Length: 442 pages.